 You will have the chance to introduce yourself to multiple classmates early in the course.
 Our actual pace may vary from this schedule: if you miss a class for any reason, it is your responsibility to work through the content, and I also suggest you contact a classmate for further discussion of the topics as you are still responsible for all material covered and assigned.
+"Live" lectures & discussions will sometimes be supplemented by pre-recorded content to be viewed on Panopto (via Sakai).
 Slides/handouts/links/animations and other additional resources will be shared on Sakai.
-We are covering the course topics in a more traditional (structure-first) order compared to how topics are listed in your textbook.
-To help you stay on track, pre-lecture readings will be posted and continually updated on Sakai.
-Required Pre-lecture Homework objectives are assigned and continually updated in ALEKS.
-Post-lecture Highly Recommended problems for additional daily practice will be continually updated online.
+We are covering the course topics in a more traditional (structure-first) order compared to how topics are listed in OpenStax.
+To help you stay on track, pre-lecture readings will be posted and continually updated on the Sakai overview page for this course.
+Homework objectives are assigned and are continually updated.
+Post-lecture highly recommended problems for additional daily practice will be continually updated online.
 We will not cover every topic in every chapter of the textbook this semester.
-Focus first on the material that is directly covered in lecture and assigned or recommended.
+Focus first on the material that was directly covered in lecture and assigned or recommended.
 Explore the additional material in the textbook for your own interest and enrichment.
-Classroom & Group Work Guidelines The classroom, and that we will invite each other to engage while recognizing that contributions can take multiple forms.
-You will write expectations/guidelines for your group work this semester.
-During lecture & discussion times we will be actively practicing the material so bringing a non-graphing calculator to class is beneficial.